gcgarner/IOTstack/docs/Containers/Node-RED.md

 		Pay attention to the path.
 It implies that there is one `authorized_keys` file per user, per target host.

-		If you lose this file or it gets overwritten, SSH **will** still work but will ask for the password for «USERID».
-This works when you are running commands from `docker exec -it` but not when running commands from an `exec` node.
+		If you lose this file or it gets overwritten, SSH **will** still work but will ask for the password for "pi".
+This works when you are running commands from `docker exec -it` but not when invoking SSH from an "exec" node.

 		Note that providing the correct password at the command line will auto-repair the `authorized_keys` file.